 I think I was the last one to hear about it, the world plotted against me so I would never hear about the most incredible coast there is.
 I most certainly don’t remember how we got to the idea of going there, but we did.

-If you are interested, you can check out timetables here.
+If you are interested, you can check out the timetables here

-Oh, and another thing to have in mind if you travel during the Summer and especially during the weekends: stepping into the train is like stepping into a loud, crazy, hectic, Italian bar or better yet school.
+Oh, and another thing to have in mind if you travel during summer and especially during the weekends: stepping into the train is like stepping into a loud, crazy, hectic, Italian bar or better yet school.

 Lots of children heading to the beaches around Naples, loudly talking and laughing in Neapolitan dialect.

-We did a day-trip, leaving Naples in the morning returning in the evening thus opted for the day-ticket, cheaper than buying 2 one way tickets (around 7 EUR).
+We did a day trip, leaving Naples in the morning and returning in the evening thus opted for the day ticket, cheaper than buying 2 one way tickets (around 7 EUR).

 BY BOAT/FERRY

-Another way of getting to Sorrento by boat.
+Another way of getting to Sorrento is by boat.

-This is the faster and more expensive way of doing things since the trip costs 11 EUR one way, 22 EUR return and takes around 40 min 🙂
+This is the faster but more expensive way of doing things and takes around 40 min.

 I guess it can be a very nice experience, seeing the coast from the sea, having the wind in your hair, and getting lost in the deep blue.